 Susan Kraus has been a therapist for over three decades, a mediator for two, and a writer since she held a pencil.

-In addition to a well-respected private therapy practice, Susan Kraus has been a successful travel writer, enticing readers with adventures across the globe.
+In addition to a well-respected private therapy practice, Susan Kraus has been a successful travel writer, enticing readers with adventures around the globe.
 By 2014, she had completed her first two novels in the Grace McDonald Series.
 Flint Hills Publishing is honored to have re-released the first two books in this series and to release the third, Insufficient Evidence.

 Grace McDonald feels blessed: she has a strong marriage, healthy kids, and satisfying work as a therapist.
 And she has no idea how easily it can all be lost.